 The main drawback of the game is the running time, as the game can be completed in around 3-4 hours and replayability is limited.
 However, as gaming experiences go, DARQ is a unique adventure that needs to be experienced.

-For fans of Inside, Little Nightmare, or Limbo, DARQ is a fantastic taste of surrealism rarely seen in video games.
+For fans of Inside, Little Nightmares, or Limbo, DARQ: Ultimate Edition is a fantastic taste of surrealism rarely seen in video games.
 Its gloomy atmosphere and engrossing sound design makes this a must-play indie title despite its short run time